camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 Authorizations are calculated by the database which is most efficient.
 Example: when performing a task query, the database query only returns the tasks for which the user has a READ authorization.

-## Perfomance of Checking Grant Authorizations
+## Performance of Checking Grant Authorizations

 When only Grant authorizations are used, the check is very efficient since the authorization table can be joined with the resource table (task table, process instance table etc...).

-## Perfomance of Checking Revoke Authorizations
+## Performance of Checking Revoke Authorizations

 Revoke authorizations are expensive to check.
 The check needs to consider the precedence of authorizations.
 Example: a User-level Grant is stronger than a group level Revoke.
 A sequence of nested SQL `CASE` statements and a subselect is used to account for the precedence.
 This has two downsides:

 * The check scales linearly with the cardinality of the resource table (doubling the number of tasks makes the query twice as slow)
-* The particular construct based on `CASE` statments performs extremely pooly on the following databases: PostgreSQL, DB2
+* The particular construct based on `CASE` statements performs extremely poorly on the following databases: PostgreSQL, DB2

 On these databases, revoke authorizations are effectively unusable.